Attractive, future-proof composite decking boards for commercial or residential projects

-An immensely versatile material, Dura Deck is suitable for both domestic use – for gardens or balconies – as well as for more demanding commercial applications at hotels, around swimming pools, or on terraces and boardwalks.
+An immensely versatile material, Dura Deck is suitable for domestic use as well as for more demanding commercial applications such as hotels, restaurants, swimming pools, or on terraces and boardwalks.

-The Dura Deck composite decking range is available in a variety of widths and surface finishes to suit every project need, and the speed of installation when that any project can be planned and completed in good time.
+The Dura Deck composite decking range is available in a variety of widths and surface finishes to suit every requirement, and the speed of installation means that any project can be planned and completed in good time.
 We also offer solid section profiles, ideal if you need to cut boards to specific sizes whilst maintaining core strength.

-As well as a 15-year warranty, all our products have an expected 25-year service life.
+As well as a minimum 10-year warranty, all our products have an expected 25-year service life.
 We also have a range of free samples available to order, so you can check the product meets your requirements before making an investment.

 Buying Dura Deck

 Dura Deck is available to buy through our specialist distributor, International Timber.
 They have 4 major UK depots in Stirlingshire, Manchester, Gloucestershire and Essex, and through specially selected Jewson stores and timber merchants such as Champion Timber.
 For details of how to buy, click here

 Can composite decking be painted?

 Yes.
 However, we would strongly advise against it.
 Our highly sophisticated, maintenance-free decking is designed to resist all weather conditions, so it won’t fade or rot over time, negating the need for a paint job.